-Nudging New Mexico: Kindling compliance among unemployment claimants has been added to your bookmarks.
+Nudging New Mexico: Kindling compliance among unemployment claimants has been saved

 Deterring small-scale fraud, such as by those who file exaggerated weekly unemployment reports, often requires more resources than the effort is worth.
 But by applying concepts from behavioral economics—from making a process less confusing to communicating that accurate filing is the social norm—administrators can induce more honest behavior.